Strathglass Shinty Club

-Strathglass Shinty Club or "Comunn Camanachd Straghlais" in Scottish Gaelic is a shinty club from Cannich, Inverness-shire.
+Strathglass Shinty Club, or "Comunn Camanachd Straghlais" in Scottish Gaelic, is a shinty club from Cannich, Inverness-shire.
 The club was founded in 1879, and played a major role in the development of the rules of the sport.
-The first team plays in National Division One but played in the Marine Harvest Premier Division after two successive promotions from the old North Division One from 2006 to 2008.
+The first team played in the National Division in 2025 and has played in the Premiership in the past.
 The club restarted its second team in 2017, and there is a successful women's team, started in 2006.

 History

 Strathglass competed in the fixture considered to be the origin of the rules that apply today in modern shinty against Glenurquhart Shinty Club at Bught Park, Inverness on 12 February 1887.
-Glen Urquhart won the game, played with 22 players on each side 2–0.
+Glenurquhart won the game, played with 22 players on each side, 2–0.
 This fixture was to be repeated on 12 January 2007 in Inverness as the opening centrepiece of the Highland 2007 celebrations in Scotland.
 However, despite two attempts to play the fixture, one in 2007 (as an opener to the celebrations) and the next in 2008 (as a closer) both were cancelled due to inclement weather.
 The trophy from this cancelled game has been repurposed for the restored National Division One.

 This ancient rivalry is still continued with the clubs' first teams usually playing each year for the MacDonald Cup and second teams for the Ali Bhan Cup as a curtain raiser to the new season.